LoicBagnoud/principles_of_data_analytics/README.md

 >
 [Scipy](https://scipy.org/) is a Python library built on top of NumPy that provides advanced mathematical and scientific functions.
 It includes modules for optimization, integration, linear algebra, etc. For more information installing matplotlib, please see the following: https://scipy.org/install/
 >
-For more help in understanding and dealing with each package, please make to peruse and investigate the relevant documentation:
+For more help in understanding and dealing with each package, please make sure to review and investigate the relevant documentation:
 >
 - [Numpy Documentation](https://numpy.org/doc/stable/)
 - [Pandas Documentation](https://pandas.pydata.org/docs/index.html)